 A peninsula juts out of West Africa, reaching into the Atlantic.
 For centuries, this geological feature has served as a natural port: a funnel for the trafficking of ships, cargo and human bodies.

-Dakar is a natural port.
-It is a peninsula that juts out of West Africa.
-Thanks to its geological form, the West African city has been a hub of global trade since the Fifteenth Century.
-No sooner had European settlers arrived than trading posts were established.
-Bilateral flows of goods began crossing the Atlantic: wool, copper and pearls in one direction, gold and slaves in the other.
-In little time, Dakar became an axis in the new global economic order.
+In the fifteenth-century, Dakar became a hub of global trade.
+No sooner had Europeans arrived than they began to establish trading posts.
+Bilateral flows of goods and products started crossing the Atlantic: wool, copper and pearls in one direction, gold and slaves in the other.
+In little time, this sub-Saharan city became a central axis in the new imperial order.

 General Photography in Institut d’Estudis Fotogràfics de Catalunya